sassoftware/viya4-deployment/README.md

 #### Connect

 When running the `viya` action with `V4_CFG_CONNECT_ENABLE_LOADBALANCER=true` a separate service loadbalancer will be created to allow external SAS/CONNECT clients to connect to Viya.
-You will need to register this load balancer endpoint with your dns provider such that an desired hostname (ex. connect.example.com) points to the load balancers' endpoint
+You will need to register this loadbalancer endpoint with your dns provider such that an desired hostname (ex. connect.example.com) points to the loadbalancer's endpoint

 ### Troubleshooting